achristen/Meteobike/QGIS-Analysis/readme.md

 Your measurements will be displayed as single points.
 Right click on the new layer and select `Properties...` to customize the display.

 You can display the measured values as numeric labels next to the points.
-To do this, select 'Labels' and choose for example the 'Temperature' field to show numeric values of temperatures measured at that point:
+To do this, select 'Labels', activate `Single labels` and choose for example the 'Temperature' field to show numeric values of temperatures measured at that point:

 ![Images/QGIS_LayerOptions.png](Images/QGIS_LayerOptions.png)